Events

 7:00pm – Haberdashers' Hall, 18 West Smithfield, London, EC1A 9HQ

-You are warmly invited to a special evening hosted by the Emmanuel Society at London’s Haberdashers’ Hall.
+You’re warmly invited to a special evening hosted by the Emmanuel Society at London’s Haberdashers’ Hall.

-This special dinner brings together Emmanuel members working in financial services, fintech, investing, and related sectors.
 Whether you’re reconnecting with familiar faces or meeting new ones across matriculation years and professional paths, this evening is a wonderful opportunity to share experiences, spark conversations, and enjoy a relaxed evening over a delicious three-course meal with wine.

 Numbers for this special dinner are limited and are available on a first-come, first-served basis.
 Members are welcome to attend with a guest, subject to availability.